ethdevvinay/30daypythonbydev/24_Day_Statistics/24_statistics.md

 ## Mathematical Operation using numpy

-NumPy array is not like exactly like python list.
-To do mathematical operation in Python list we have to loop through the items but numpy can allow to do any mathematical operation without looping.
+Numpy array is not like exactly like python list.
+To do mathematical operation in pyhton list we have to loop through the items but numpy can allow to do any mathematical operation without looping.
 Mathematical Operation:

 - Addition (+)